What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 2. Ask Yourself How Important Sex Is To Your Relationship

-Although sex is a component of a relationship, it isn't everything.
+Although sex is a component of a relationship, it isn't everything to everyone.
 It's time to weigh the importance of that lack of attraction and how it might affect your relationship.

-"To some individuals, a rewarding sex life is the need (and expectation) of a committed relationship," says Winter.
+"To some individuals, a rewarding sex life is the need (and expectation) of a committed relationship," Winter says.
 "To other individuals, it isn’t that important in the grand scheme of things.
 True, they’d prefer feeling excited by their partner, but the upheaval caused by ending the relationship isn’t worth the price."

 3. Understand If It's Lack Of Love Or Just Lack Of Desire